 Set deep in Tuscany’s southern reaches – and criss-crossing into Umbria & northern Lazio – this is an extraordinary and lesser-trodden route, taking you along Etruscan sunken paths and cart tracks via a string of stone-built villages set in splendid isolation.

 Remember that our holidays are highly flexible, so it’s possible to combine itineraries for a more in-depth exploration of the region if you wish.
-You could walk all the way from Bologna to Siena over 16 nights; or combine no’s 1 & 2 above for a classic, two-week north-to-south journey encompassing some of the finest scenery – and wines – the region has to offer.
 You can add extra nights to any of the itineraries I have outlined, and I would highly recommend a short stay in Pisa or Lucca for sightseeing, especially if you are flying via Pisa.
 Buon viaggio!

 For a holiday combining culture, gastronomy and walking, Tuscany is the perfect choice.
 Take your pick from the itineraries described by Paul above, browse our website and give us a call if you would like to know more.
 More about our walking holidays in Tuscany >